- About EASST

 Much of the money being invested by the donor community in Eastern Europe and Central Asia is intended for road rehabilitation.
 Unfortunately, an emphasis on quick results in the past has meant that some roads built with donor money have not been safe roads.
 Increased motorisation, increased speed and poor road design have, in some cases, produced new roads which are far more lethal than the old roads they replaced.
 EASST is working to ensure a proportion of the finance planned for road improvements is used to promote safe road design and safe road use.

 EASST is a UK-registered charity with a small Board of Trustees and an Advisory Board of partner organisations all active in promoting road safety.
 We remain bound by the laws of the UK, including the Charities Act 1993 (as amended by the Charities Act 2006) and Bribery Act 2010.
-We take a zero tolerance approach to bribery and this is set out in our Anti-bribery and Corruption Policy adopted by the Board of Trustees in March 2012.
+We take a zero tolerance approach to bribery and this is set out in our Anti-bribery and Corruption Policy.